-Dark pools are run in near-total secrecy.
-There’s little disclosure about their rules, participants or activities.
-Proponents of traditional exchanges say that leaves the door open to abuses, as there’s no way to know if some clients are getting favored treatment or if brokers are putting their own interests first.
-Responding to the furor over Lewis’s book, Schneiderman subpoenaed records from a number of dark pools as part of an investigation into speed trading before taking aim at Barclays.
+Proponents of traditional exchanges say the secrecy surrounding dark pools leaves the door open to abuses, as there’s no way to know if some clients are getting favored treatment or if brokers are putting their own interests first.
+The cases against ITG, UBS and other dark pool operators have underscored that idea.
 Defenders of dark pools have argued that their venues are in general safer from that kind of front-running, and that all investors benefit from competition that has driven down trading costs.
 The industry has also been opening up: One of its regulators now publishes ATS trading data each week and venue operators are providing customers with more information.
-The largest platforms have publicly disclosed rules of operation that were previously hidden.
 As for the pools’ effect on markets, researchers are divided: While some say that price discovery doesn’t suffer from dark trading, others say that it does.
 SEC Chair Mary Jo White waded into the controversy in 2014, saying that consensus of research is that “the current extent of dark trading can sometimes detract from market quality.”
 The pools’ supporters say the NYSE’s offer to cut fees is proof of how much money the alternative trading systems have saved traders large and small.
 It’s possible the prospect of more regulation will steer the pools back to their original mission: Average trade size doubled in European pools even before new rules took effect.

 The Reference Shelf

 - The lawsuit brought by NY Attorney General Eric Schneiderman against Barclays.